d2l-ai/d2l-en/chapter_introduction/index.md

 In order to work with data usefully, we typically need to come up with a suitable numerical representation.
-Each *example* (or *data point*, *data instance*, *sample*) typically consists of a set of attributes called *features* (or *covariates*), from which the model must make its predictions.
+Each *example* (or *data point*, *data instance*, *sample*) typically consists of a set of attributes called *features* (sometimes called *covariates* or *inputs*), based on which the model must make its predictions.
-In the supervised learning problems above, the thing to predict is a special attribute that is designated as the *label* (or *target*).
+In supervised learning problems, our goal is to predict the value of a special attribute, called the *label* (or *target*), that is not part of the model's input.

-If we were working with image data, each individual photograph might constitute an example, each represented by an ordered list of numerical values corresponding to the brightness of each pixel.
+If we were working with image data, each example might consist of an individual photograph (the features) and a number indicating the category to which the photograph belongs (the label).
-A $200\times 200$ color photograph would consist of $200\times200\times3=120000$
-numerical values, corresponding to the brightness of the red, green, and blue channels for each spatial location.
+The photograph would be represented numerically as three grids of numerical values representing the brightness of red, green, and blue light at each pixel location.
-In another traditional task, we might try to predict whether or not a patient will survive, given a standard set of features such as age, vital signs, and diagnoses.
+For example, a $200\times 200$ color photograph would consist of $200\times200\times3=120000$ numerical values.

+Alternatively, we might work with electronic health record data and tackle the task of predicting the likelihood that a given patient  will survive the next 30 days.
+Here, our features might consist of a collection of readily available attributes and frequently recorded measurements, including age, vital signs, comorbidities, current medications, and recent procedures.
+The label available for training would be a binary value indicating whether each patient in the historical data survived within the 30 day window.

-When every example is characterized by the same number of numerical values, we say that the data consists of fixed-length vectors and we describe the constant length of the vectors as the *dimensionality* of the data.
+In such cases, when every example is characterized by the same number of numerical features, we say that the inputs are fixed-length vectors and we call the (constant) length of the vectors the *dimensionality* of the data.
-As you might imagine, fixed-length can be a convenient property.
-If we wanted to train a model to recognize cancer in microscopy images, fixed-length inputs mean we have one less thing to worry about.
+As you might imagine, fixed-length inputs can be convenient, giving us one less complication to worry about.
 However, not all data can easily be represented as *fixed-length* vectors.
 While we might expect microscope images to come from standard equipment, we cannot expect images mined from the Internet to all show up with the same resolution or shape.
 For images, we might consider cropping them all to a standard size,